Haggling isn't just reserved for fly-swarmed

 If you don't ask, you don't get

-Over the years, Brits have accepted haggling's rude and impolite, when it's neither.
-This mass hypnosis has left the knowing few with big bargains, and big stores' profits intact.
+Over the years, Brits have accepted haggling as rude and impolite, when it's neither.
+This misconception has left the big stores with their profits intact and only the knowing few with big bargains.

-While haggling cuts shops' profits, if you wouldn't buy from them at that price anyway, this way they still make a sale.
+Haggling cuts shops' profits.
+But if you wouldn't buy at a higher price, this way they still make a sale.

 The law behind this